jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 ### 83 Payment of infringement fees
 All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

+### Subpart 3A — Disposal orders, directions, and forfeiture orders for ground-based space infrastructure

+### 83A Disposal order
+(1) The Minister may give a disposal order to a person who has an interest in, or a right to operate, ground-based space infrastructure.
+(2) A disposal order may—
+  (a) require disposal of all or part of the interest or right:
+  (b) specify the time within which, or the manner in which, the disposal must be made:
+  (c) specify any reasonable steps that must be taken in order to comply with the disposal order:
+  (d) require the person to report to the Minister within the time specified in the order stating how and when the order has been or will be implemented.
+(3) The Minister may give a disposal order to a person only if the Minister is satisfied on reasonable grounds that— (a) the person’s operation of the GBSI to carry out a regulated activity gives rise, is likely to give rise, or has given rise to a risk to national security or another national interest; and
+  (b) the risk cannot be adequately managed by imposing conditions on an authorisation, suspending or revoking an authorisation, or taking enforcement or other action under subpart 1 or 3 of this Part.
+(4) The Minister must have regard to New Zealand’s international obligations when acting under this section.
+(5) A person who is given a disposal order must comply with it within the time, and in the manner, specified in the order.

+### 83B Direction to stop providing electricity or internet services to GBSI
+(1) This section applies if the Minister gives a disposal order under section 83A.
+(2) The Minister may direct an electricity retailer or internet service provider to stop providing electricity or internet services to either or both of the following, until the GBSI subject to the disposal order is disposed of:
+  (a) the person given the disposal order:
+  (b) the place or premises where the GBSI is located.
+(3) The Minister may give a direction under subsection (2) only if the Minister is satisfied on reasonable grounds that— (a) the direction is necessary to mitigate a risk to national security or another national interest; and (b) the risk cannot be adequately managed by other enforcement action under this Act.
+(4) A person who is given a direction under subsection (2) must comply with it within the time, and in the manner, specified in the direction.

+### 83C Forfeiture order
+(1) This section applies if the District Court is satisfied that a person given a disposal order under section 83A (a disposal order recipient) has refused or failed to comply with it within the time, or in the manner, specified in the order.
+(2) The District Court may, on the application of an enforcement officer or a constable,— (a) make a forfeiture order in relation to the interest or right that is the subject of the disposal order; and (b) give any direction that is necessary to give effect to the disposal order.
+(3) The application must be made in accordance with the rules of the District Court for originating applications.
+(4) A forfeiture order granted under this section may— (a) vest the interest or right that is the subject of the disposal order in the Crown:
+  (b) require the enforcement officer or constable to dispose of all or part of the forfeited interest or right:
+  (c) specify the time within which, or the manner in which, that disposal must be made:
+  (d) specify any reasonable steps that must be taken in order to comply with the forfeiture order.
+(5) If a forfeiture order requires the enforcement officer or constable to dispose of all or part of the forfeited interest or right, the enforcement officer or constable must pay any proceeds of the disposal (less any amount required by the order to be paid to a security holder or another person) to the disposal order recipient.
+(6) A disposal order recipient who is given a direction under subsection (2)﻿(b) must comply with it within the time, and in the manner, specified in the direction.

 ### Subpart 4 — General provisions

 **Requirement to notify Minister of intention to develop or acquire missile technology**